emmvs/emmvs_intro/README.md

 👩🏼‍💻 Working on **nb-jb**, a website for women billard players in **Ruby on Rails** & **Java Script**

-📖 Currently learning **Node.js** while working as a teacher at a coding school

-💻 Collaborating on building a quiz app for a NGO called **Tech4Girls**
+💻 Collaborating on building a quiz app for a NGO called **Tech4Girls** while working as a teacher at a coding school

 🐝 I write newsletters for [HiveTracks](www.hivetracks.com)